I had a routine visit to the ophthalmologist the other day.

 It’s not easy being Irish in the desert.
 Our people simply were not made for the kind of relentless sunshine and blue skies that make Phoenix so popular this time of year.
 It may seem strange, then, to learn that there is quite a large contingent of actual Irish people living in the Valley of the Sun.

-But I assure you: They are out there.
+But I assure you that they are out there.
 Lurking in the shade.
 Hydrating like maniacs.
 Maybe even applying fake tanner and trying to live among you as a native desert-dweller.
 And always, always looking for the craic – a bit of good fun – and next week will certainly be no exception.

 Whether you’re Irish or not, if you’re looking for an authentically Irish experience this St. Patrick’s Day (or any of the other 364 days of the year), here are a few tips.
 And if someone suggests that Tilted Kilt in any way resembles an authentic Irish experience, you have my permission to punch them in the face.

-If you're on the hunt for a proper pub, the Kettle Black is not your only option in the Valley.
-(Thanks be to God.)
-This year, Seamus McCaffrey's downtown location will celebrate its 25th year as host of the St. Paddy's Day Street Fair on Central Avenue and Monroe Street.
-And while the craic will be 90 on March 17th, it's probably only about a 30 on most days of the year.
-Located next to the Hotel San Carlos, you're bound to run into an Irish person here every now and again, but not usually the ones who live in Phoenix, and Seamus himself left the building long ago to focus on his other pub, Rosie McCaffrey's.
+Seamus McCaffrey's downtown location is celebrating its 25th year as host of the St. Paddy's Day Street Fair on Central Avenue and Monroe Street.
+And while the craic will be 90 on March 17, it's probably only about a 30 on most days of the year.
+Located next to the Hotel San Carlos, the pub is a place you're bound to run into an Irish person here every now and again, but not usually the ones who live in Phoenix.
+Seamus himself left the building long ago to focus on his other pub, Rosie McCaffrey's.

 Rosie's, which opened in 2002, is still going strong and draws a great neighborhood crowd, not to mention those who get up early on the weekends to watch the odd Celtic match.
 You're far more likely to see an Irish person "in the wild" here (especially on St. Paddy's Day), and the food is downright decent: Rosie's offers Irish potato skins alongside tacos and chicken strips, plus it's one of the few places in town where you can get a boxty, an Irish potato pancake dish.
 And while I've never heard of anyone complaining about the lack of boxty in Phoenix, it's good to know where to go for one if you're desperate.